ErichDylus/Smart-Contract-Resources/Legal.md

 [Open Source Law Repo](https://github.com/ErichDylus/Open-Source-Law) - open source templates, forms, and other materials for DAOs, devs, and incentive programmers

-[Blockchain 2022](https://gpg-pdf.chambers.com/view/171805341/1/) - DLx Law-edited guide to blockchain and cryptocurrency law and regulation in 20 jurisdictions
+[Blockchain 2023](https://practiceguides.chambers.com/practice-guides/blockchain-2023/) - DLx Law-edited guide to blockchain and cryptocurrency law and regulation in 22 jurisdictions

 [Buzko DAO Legal Canon](https://www.buzko.legal/dao-legal-canon) - living list of publications and other content relating to legal aspects of DAOs

-# Smart Contracts v.
-Traditional Contracts
+# Legal Contract Formation
 Smart/Ricardian contracts and traditional, written contracts may be used together to provide an optimized level of security and efficiency in enforceability, while leaving flexibility for sensitive "meatspace" terms and mutual amendments in the parties' preferences.

- •  if a participant is able to execute a smart contract through its construction, this could be deemed an offer; if the smart contract is sent to a counterparty directly, that smart contract likely constitutes an offer solely to that counterparty;
+ •  if a participant is able to execute a smart contract through its construction, this could be deemed an offer; if the smart contract is executable only by a specific address, that smart contract could constitute an offer solely to that counterparty;

- •  by signing their private signature to the smart contract, the counterparty has effectively given acceptance to the agreement; and
+ •  by signing a message with their private signature or directly calling a function in a smart contract, the counterparty may have provided acceptance; and

  •  the element of consideration may be satisfied provided each party in the smart contract exchanges some form of value.

-Depending on numerous factors, there may be elements of direct [legal contract formation in smart contracts](https://lexdao.substack.com/p/legal-contract-formation-in-smart) by the Solidity code's construction, intended interactions, etc.
+Depending on numerous factors, there may be elements of direct [legal contract formation in smart contracts](https://lexdao.substack.com/p/legal-contract-formation-in-smart) by the code's construction, intended interactions, etc.

-Governance and Dispute Resolution in blockchain-native entities are constantly iterating.
-[Kleros](https://kleros.io/static/whitepaper_en-8bd3a0480b45c39899787e17049ded26.pdf) and others seek to establish frameworks for decentralized justice, and generally dispute resolution is being researched to [bridge the governance gap](http://www3.weforum.org/docs/WEF_WP_Dispute_Resolution_for_Blockchain_2020.pdf).

 ## "Code is Law" v.
 Code Deference